Me and My Girl: Production history

-The same production opened on Broadway at the Marquis Theatre on 10 August 1986 and closed on 31 December 1989, after 1,420 performances.
-Directed by Ockrent with choreography by Gillian Gregory, the cast starred Robert Lindsay and Maryann Plunkett, with George S. Irving and Jane Connell.
+The same production opened on Broadway in New York City at the Marquis Theatre on 10 August 1986 and closed on 31 December 1989, after 1,420 performances.
+The production was directed by Ockrent with choreography by Gillian Gregory.
+The cast starred Robert Lindsay as Bill and Maryann Plunkett as Sally, with George S. Irving and Jane Connell.
 The production was nominated for 13 Tony Awards in 11 categories and won for Best Actor, Best Actress and Best Choreography.
-Jim Dale succeeded Lindsay in the lead role of Bill and Ellen Foley succeeded Plunkett as Sally.
-Lady Jacqueline Carstone was originated by Jane Summerhays, with subsequent performances in the role by Dee Hoty and Janet Aldrich, among others.
-Irving was succeeded on Broadway by Jay Garner in the role of Sir John Tremayne.
+Jim Dale was a replacement as Bill, and Ellen Foley was later Sally.
+Lady Jacqueline Carstone was originated by Jane Summerhays, with Dee Hoty and Janet Aldrich as replacements.
+Jay Garner was a replacement as Sir John Tremayne.
+Stanley Lebowsky and later Tom Helm served as music director, with Sue Anderson as assistant conductor; her conducting positions on Broadway marked a breaking of the glass ceiling.
 Tim Curry played Bill for one year in the US tour that began in October 1987.

 Numerous productions have been staged over the years across the UK.
 In 1997, for example, it was staged at the Royal Shakespeare Theatre for a limited run.
 A 70th anniversary production had an eight-month British tour during 2006, and the show also played at Sheffield Theatres in 2010.

 The Shaw Festival in Niagara-on-the-Lake, Ontario, Canada, staged a production directed by Ashlie Corcoran and featuring Michael Therriault as Bill and Kristi Frank as Sally, which ran from April through October 2017.
 An Encores! staged concert in May 2018 starred Christian Borle and Laura Michelle Kelly as Bill and Sally.
 Warren Carlyle directed and choreographed.
 The musical was revived at Chichester Festival Theatre from July to August 2018, directed by Daniel Evans and starring Matt Lucas as Bill and Caroline Quentin as the Duchess of Deane.

 Plot

+Setting: London, in and around Hareford Hall, Hampshire; Mayfair and Lambeth in the later 1930s.